Correspondence law school: California Bar passage rates

 Statistics for the California Bar Examination and First-Year Law Students' Examination ("Baby Bar"), including those for correspondence law schools and distance learning law schools, are provided by the California State Bar.
-The data show much lower bar passage rates for California-Accredited law schools than for ABA approved law schools.
+In California in 2022, 75% of ABA-accredited law school graduates passed the bar, 36% of State Bar of California approved law school graduates and 13% of unaccredited law school graduates.